Satyajit-147/ROS2-Communication/README.md

 ## Why ROS2?

-ROS1 lacks most important requirements such as:
+ROS1 lacks important requirements such as:
 - Real-time communication (uses a central master node and TCP-based communication)
 - Safety (no built-in support for secure communication)
 - Security (no encryption and authentication of nodes and there is no way to communcate if the master node breaks down)